Post Tagged with: "Leadership"

 Treating Teammates Horribly

 The National Basketball Association (NBA) season has officially started, and James Harden is in the news again, even before the Houston Rockets played their first game.
-Shams Charania, of the The Athletic, reported on an incident during practice on Monday where […]
+Shams Charania, of the The Athletic, reported on an incident during practice on Monday where there were Harden was involved in multiple verbal confrontations and that he threw a ball […]

 Read More